xiaoyunyang/xiaoyunyang.github.io/content/post/programming/open-source-for-okcupid.md

 **Pick the right project to open source.**

-General-purpose tools and libraries are good candidates for open sourcing because they don't represent core business values to keep it proprietary.
+General-purpose tools and libraries are good candidates to open source for your company because they don't represent core business values to keep it proprietary.
 Apps and design systems (e.g., re-usable components library) are not good for open sourcing because they are too closely tied to the business and the brand.

 **Take initiative.**